JLozano92/Project254/README.md

 Kelvin Nguyen

-# Recipe Manager

-**Project Description**
+## Project Description
 Imagine designing and developing a dynamic web application capable of serving specific user needs or solving a particular problem.
 Your task is to build this web application and establish a secure and efficient Linux-based server infrastructure to host it.
 Here's an overview of what you'll achieve:

 **1. Web Application Development:**
 > - Dive into web development to create your dynamic web application using a suitable technology stack as mentioned.